Car Next Door: up to 40% cheaper than GoGet and other car share companies.

 Car Next Door, GoGet, Flexicar or Green Share Car: which is best?

-So you’ve decided to try car-sharing instead of owning a car.
+So you’ve decided to try car-sharing and maybe even live car free.
 Great move!
 You’ll save money, help the environment, and reduce waste.
 Car-sharing is also becoming increasingly convenient: there are now several companies offering cars for rent by the hour or day in most major Australian cities.

 The only question left to ask is: which car-sharing scheme should you should join?